softwaremill/FoXAI/README.md

 A CLI tool is available to update the artifacts of an experiment tracked in Weights and Biases.
 Allows you to create XAI explanations and send them to W&B offline.
-This tool is using `hydra` to handle configuration `yaml` fiels.
+This tool is using `hydra` to handle the configuration of `yaml` files.
 To check options type:

 ```bash